What recourse do you have if your car insurance company refuses to pay for a claim that you have submitted?

 Valid Claim Denials

 Claims that are denied due to lack of coverage cannot be amended.
-If your car is stolen and you do not have comprehensive insurance but you submit a claim anyway, your claim will be denied.
-Submitting a copy of the police report to prove your car was stolen will not help you receive an insurance benefit for insurance you never purchased.
+If your car is stolen and you do not have comprehensive insurance, your claim will be denied.

 If you submit a fraudulent claim, your insurance company has the right to reject it.
-For example, if you pay for medical insurance and then claim to have whiplash in order to receive medical benefits but you do not actually have injuries, the insurance company has a right to deny your claim.
-Since fraud is a crime, your insurance company also has the right to terminate your policy and notify the authorities of your attempted fraud.
+For example, if you pay for medical insurance and then claim to have whiplash to receive medical benefits for injuries you do not have injuries, the insurance company has a right to deny your claim.

 Getting Help with an Insurance Claim

 If you have a valid claim and your insurance company is not paying for it, you need to pursue it.
 Some insurance companies are slow in paying out benefits and will pay eventually.

 Keep a detailed record of all conversations, emails, and letters that are related to the claim in case an unacceptable amount of time passes.